2023 Formula Regional Middle East Championship: Second half

 The final round of the championship brought the series to the Yas Marina Circuit, but the polesitters were the same as in Dubai.
 The two title contenders started alongside each other and had a battle that ended in tears when Antonelli rear-ended Barnard, spun him around and earned himself a ten-second penalty.
 This promoted Boya into the virtual lead, ahead of Meguetounif and Câmara.
 A late safety car meant Antonelli's penalty had the maximum effect, and both him and Barnard remained pointless.
 Barnard needed to score points in race two to keep his title hopes alive, but had a horrible start that dropped him out of the top 20.
 While he worked to get back up the order, it was Michael Shin on pole that had to contend with Smal and Martí.
 Eventually, the latter took the lead from Shin and led the trio home.
 Barnard could only manage 18th place, so Antonelli took the championship despite receiving another penalty and not scoring again.
 Bedrin put a close to the season by winning the third race lights-to-flag, undeterred by a red-flag disruption.
 Behind him, multiple fights for the podium places ended in collisions, before Antonelli moved into the lead on the final lap, but had to give the place back as the move was made off track.

-The championship was dominated by category rookies, who occupied the top three places in the final standings.
-Antonelli showed remarkable consistency, only finishing outside the top ten when the title was already all but secured.
-Being already handled as a generational talent after dominating the European F4 scene in 2022, his FRMEC campaign was the best possible preparation for the FRECA season.
-Barnard also quickly adapted to the car, often matching Antonelli, but his championship challenge was hampered by bad luck, like the disqualification in the first Dubai qualifying, or the mechanical failure in the penultimate Kuwait race.
-For the championship itself, the transition from the Asian to the Middle Eastern moniker went smoothly, and driver and team interest remained very high, with healthy, deep grids all throughout the season.